Nissen96/CTF-writeups/_writeups/2022/NC3-CTF-2022/Nissezonen.md

 ![Privesc to Root]({{ site.baseurl }}/assets/CTFs/2022/NC3-CTF-2022/nissezonen/20221214132952.png)

 Ta-daaa!
-Now we just gotta grab the final flag!
+Now we just gotta grab the final flag, and we are done:

 ```
 nc3{Velkommen_i_nissezonen!!!}